Cyber Sunday (2007): Aftermath

 The feud between Randy Orton and Shawn Michaels continued the following night on Raw, when Michaels demanded a title rematch due to how the match ended.
 Their rematch was made for the following pay-per-view, Survivor Series.
 As in added stipulation the title match, Michaels was banned from using the "Sweet Chin Music" by orders of Raw General Manager William Regal.
 In the same stipulation, if Orton caused a disqualification of any sort, he would lose the WWE Championship.
 Using the special stipulations of the match, Orton pinned Michaels after an "RKO" (a jumping cutter) to retain the title.
 After Survivor Series their feud ended.

 The feud between Batista and The Undertaker also continued, with both agreeing to compete in a Hell in a Cell match at Survivor Series on the November 2 episode of SmackDown!.
 Near the end of the match at Survivor Series, The Undertaker looked to have Batista defeated, but Edge returned and joined the feud by attacking The Undertaker and letting Batista retain the World Heavyweight Championship.

 The feud between Triple H and Umaga continued after Cyber Sunday with the two choosing four other men to make a five-on-five elimination tag team match at Survivor Series.
 Matt Hardy, who was chosen to be on Triple H's team suffered an injury caused by Montel Vontavious Porter (MVP) on the November 16 episode of SmackDown!, which made the match at Survivor Series a four-on-five elimination tag team match.
 Triple H's team won the match after Jeff Hardy pinned Umaga.

-This was the last Cyber Sunday PPV to air in 4:3 format until January 2008 when all WWE shows went in high definition.